-This Policy sets out the criteria for monitoring external managers.
+This policy sets out the criteria for monitoring external fund managers.
 All external funds across all asset classes that Milford invests in need to meet the requirements of the policy.

-For all external funds, limits are established and monitored with respect to maximum allowable exposure and other criteria under the Policy.
+For all external funds, limits are established and monitored with respect to maximum allowable exposure and other criteria under this policy.

-4. Investment Process
+Investment Process

-Milford's Investment Team follows the process outlined on the right in developing and finalising investment decisions.
+Milford's Investment Team follows the process outlined on this page in developing and finalising investment decisions.
 Milford's investment process involves conducting our own proprietary research.
 We undertake analysis of the macro-economic environment as well as a fundamental analysis of the industries and individual entities within our investment universe.

-Our macro-economic analysis, via the monitoring and analysis of economic data, aims to identify changes to the prospects of particular asset classes and industries.
+Our macro-economic analysis, via the monitoring and analysis of economic data, aims to identify changes to the prospects of particular asset classes and industries, including the direction of interest rates.